Three days: North Wales experience

 Five days: variety in North Wales

 With Celticos, you can choose from tours lasting between one and 12 days to discover as much of Wales as your time allows.
-The most outstanding experience on offer is the five-day North Wales experience which takes you from the coast of Anglesey to the mountains of Eryri (Snowdonia), the Llŷn Peninsula, and from the great castles like UNESCO World Heritage Site Conwy Castle to the Italianate village of Portmeirion, and on to Pontcysyllte Aqueduct, the bridge in the air, another World Heritage Site.
+The most outstanding experience on offer is the Grand North Wales Five Day Tour experience, which takes you from the coast of Ynys Môn to the mountains of Eryri, Pen Llŷn (the Llŷn Peninsula), and from the great castles like UNESCO World Heritage Site Castell Conwy (Conwy Castle) to the Italianate village of Portmeirion, and on to Pontcysyllte Aqueduct, the bridge in the air, another World Heritage Site.
 Their experienced local guides ensure that you discover hidden gems, meet local people at work and play, and learn about the unique culture of this historic region.

 Two days: West Wales experience